-No hate crimes reported in 2017, 2018, and 2019.
+No unfounded crimes in 2018 and 2019.

 Pennsylvania Uniform Crime Report Act

 Crime statistics are reported to the Pennsylvania State Police for annual publication in "Crime in Pennsylvania, the Uniform Crime Report of the Commonwealth."
 These statistics are also available in the U.S. Department of Justice Publication, Crime in the United States, which is available at all public libraries and most law enforcement agencies within the United States.